Menu

 Our Designated Safeguarding Lead is: Mr Sean Small, Headteacher

-Our Deputy Safeguarding Lead is: Miss Dawn Webb, Deputy Headteacher
+Our Deputy Safeguarding Lead is: Miss Tham Huynh, Acting Deputy Headteacher

 Parents can visit www.thinkuknow.co.uk/parents for further information and advice on supporting your child to be safe online.